Branded school uniform is optional and is available to purchase at:

 - Has been designed with health and safety in mind.

-During the summer months, girls may wear a summer dress.
+During the summer months, a summer dress may be worn (optional).

 - White T-shirt with school logo